baidu/san-website/source/_posts/en/practice/parent-to-child.md

 #### props

-Typically, child components update is done by passing data to child components with **props**, the MVVM framework will do the rest.
+Pass parent data to a child component with **props**, the child component will automatically get updated upon data changes.

 ```javascript